 Regardless of the circumstances, an account's password must never be shared or revealed to anyone other than the authorized user of the account.
 The authorized user of each account is responsible for actions any other individual takes with that account's access through a shared or revealed password.
 If users need to share computer data (see Section 4 of this Regulation), they may use electronic mail, public directories on local area network servers, and other mechanisms, so long as doing so does not violate any policies, regulations, or practices related to Personal Identifiable Information (PII), Family educational Rights and Privacy Act (FERPA) or Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-All users are responsible for both the protection of their user account passwords and the data stored through their user account.
+All users are responsible for both the protection of their user account.

-At a minimum, all passwords must be at least 8 characters long and must contain at least three of the following four categories:

-1. Uppercase Characters

-- 2. Lowercase Characters

-- 3. Base 10 digits (0 through 9)

-- 4. Non-alphanumeric characters: ~!@#\$%^&-+='|\(){}[]:;"'<>,.?/
+At a minimum, all passwords must be at least 8 characters long and must contain at least three of the following four categories: 1.
+Uppercase Characters 2.
+Lowercase Characters 3.
+Base 10 digits (0 through 9) 4.
+Non-alphanumeric characters: ~!@#\$%^&\ -+='\\(){}[]:;"'<>,?/